mysociety/twfy-votes-django/votes/markdown/motion_types.md

 ## Third stage

-This is the third reading or stage of a draft law.
+This is the third stage/reading of a draft law.

-The chamber confirms the final text of the bill, and it will proceed to the Lords if it is a Commons bill.
+The chamber confirms the final text of the bill, and it will proceed to the Lords if it is a Commons bill (or to the Commons if it starts as a Lords bill).

+## Ten minute rule

+A Ten Minute Rule motion is a way for MPs to propose a law by making a brief speech of up to ten minutes in support of it.

+In practice, even when these pass they are unlikely to be given time in the schedule to become legislation.

 ## Programme